 6 tips for living with rheumatoid arthritis

-Lifestyle habits can play a significant role in managing rheumatoid arthritis (RA), and many people find that simple swaps can make a big difference to their quality of life.
+Lifestyle habits have been shown to play a significant role in managing rheumatoid arthritis (RA), and many people find that simple swaps can make a big difference to their quality of life.

 We’ll cover ideas to consider below…

-Making healthy food choices has been shown to reduce levels of inflammation and help manage symptoms.
+Making healthy food choices has been shown to reduce inflammation and help manage symptoms.

 Sources of omega-3 fatty acids – like salmon, tuna, nuts, and seeds – are particularly beneficial for joint health.
 The same is true of whole grains, olive oil, fruits and vegetables, and beans and legumes.

-If you’re unsure how to make joint-friendly foods a staple in your diet, experts recommend looking to the Mediterranean diet for inspiration.
+If you’re unsure how to make joint-friendly foods a staple in your diet, experts recommend the Mediterranean diet for inspiration.
 Check out our guide to the Mediterranean diet for more information.

 Alternatively, you might like to read our articles: 7 diet tips for people living with arthritis and 10 best foods for healthy joints and which to avoid.